 APIs serve as the unifying agent for digital transformation initiatives as they play a critical role in integrating disparate systems that support different technologies.
 AI and IoT are on the rise, and APIs are seen to leverage these technologies.

-API doesn't only elicit the adoption of newer technologies and architecture patterns; APIs make inter-technological integration possible.
+APIs don't only elicit the adoption of newer technologies and architecture patterns; APIs make inter-technological integration possible.

 API as a Service works by allowing third-party and custom API interaction.
 With the fast-growing segment of businesses that need Software-as-a-Service(SaaS), it also means that they need APIs.

 API as a Service also means consumers are given upgraded experiences.
 For example, some providers of SaaS use metered upfront billing but help developers build massively scalable infrastructure.
-This means that API is a mere technology and a factor on which modern enterprise technology is built.
+This means that the API is a mere technology and a factor on which modern enterprise technology is built.

 Technology leaders should consider these API trends to cope up with the demand of the market.
 Here are some next steps to consider:

 Lastly, although organizations are gravitating towards these trends, this doesn't mean that everyone will be successful in it.
 Implement these steps and place all the best practices in mind to create an API infrastructure with robust interoperability.
+You can also get it touch with our experts at firstname.lastname@example.org .